-2. Move the throttle 1/4 to 1/2 open (toward FAST).
-Turn the ignition switch to the START position to start the engine.
-Release the key to ON (RUN) position as soon as the engine starts.
+- Turn and hold the ignition key in the PREHEAT position to preheat the engine glow plugs.
+For temperatures below 35° F (2° C), the time required is approximately 10 seconds.
+For temperatures 35° F (2° C) or higher, the time reguired is approximately 5 seconds. - 3.
+Move the throttle 1/4 to 1/2 open (toward FAST) and turn the ignition switch to the START position to start the engine.
+Release the key to the ON (RUN) position as soon as the engine starts.

 IMPORTANT: If the engine fails to start after approximately 10 seconds of cranking, the engine should be checked before further cranking.
 Turn the key to the OFF position and allow a 60 second cool-down period between starting attempts.
 Failure to follow these guidelines can damage the starter motor and shorten battery life.
-Consult your Walker dealer or authorized Kohler dealer for additional help.
+Consult your Walker dealer or authorized Kubota dealer for additional help.